elder-athletes/progressioncontroller/ReadMe.md

     Points for the Memory Task
     Amount of Corrective Cues given per task cycle for each task Maximum/Average force applied to each pad
+    Amount of times user standed up from their chair

 Additionally control variables that maybe important for data allocation:

     Stable Pressure point from the pressure spread